- People with HIV who are on treatment and have an undetectable viral load cannot pass HIV on.

 When a person has an undetectable viral load, their chance of passing on HIV to a sexual partner is zero.
 As the campaign slogan puts it, 'Undetectable equals Untransmittable' or 'U=U'.

 This factsheet is written for people who don’t have HIV.
-This topic is also covered in a factsheet written for people who are living with HIV.
+This topic is also covered in a page written for people who are living with HIV.

 British HIV Association advice